synergy-software/synergy.sample/README.md

 ## Keywords

+This section provides an overview of key terms and keywords commonly used in the project.
+Understanding these concepts is crucial for effective communication among team members and stakeholders, as well as for adhering to best practices in software engineering.
+The chapter outlines essential terminology across various domains, including software architecture, coding practices, project management, and development methodologies.

 > Modern Architecture |
 > Architecture Decision Record | Architecture Decision Log |
 > Docs as Code | PlantUML | Diagrams as Code |